 Delegating in Office 365 and Outlook Web App (OWA)

 2. Add their User profile

-To add the new User profile, sign into OnceHub, go to the left navigation bar, and click Users.
+To add the new User profile, in the top navigation menu, select the gear icon → Users.
 Learn more

 3. Assign a scheduled meetings license